mdrmike/sato2sailing/index.md

 -  [SCYRRA](http://www.scyyra.org) — Dedicated to the improvement of sailing skills among youth racing sailors in Southern California.
 Not a part of High School sailing, but provides access to more regattas & avenues to learn.
 - [US Sailing](http://www.ussailing.org/racing/youth-sailing/) — US Sailing’s Youth Department connects you to the programs, events, and resources that support youth sailors and stakeholders.
 - [ISAF: Team Racing](http://www.sailing.org/new-to-sailing/team-racing.php) — About Team racing; By World Sailing (ISAF), who is responsible for the promotion of sailing internationally, Olympic and Paralympic Games, Racing Rules & regulations, and more.

+#### References  {#reference}

+1. Adapted and expanded upon from article about [why all kids should sail](https://asa.com/news/2017/10/03/5-reasons-why-all-kids-should-sail/) by American Sailing Association